woodser/monero-ts/docs/developer_guide/connection_manager.md

   }
 });

-// check connection status every 10 seconds await connectionManager.startCheckingConnection(10000);
+// check connections every 10 seconds (in order of priority) and switch to the best await connectionManager.startPolling(10000);

-// automatically switch to best available connection if disconnected connectionManager.setAutoSwitch(true);

 // get best available connection in order of priority then response time let bestConnection = await connectionManager.getBestAvailableConnection();